neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## HTML basics

-HTML (hyper text markup language) is used to express text in a structured way.
+HTML (_Hyper Text Markup Language_) is used to express text in a structured way.
 HTML tags indicate what kind of element is displayed on the website.
 For example, a headline is written like this:

 ```html
 <h1>I am a headline!</h1>
 ```

-The content considered as headline is wrapped within an "opening tag" and a "closing tag".
-This is called an "element".
+The content considered as headline is wrapped within an _opening tag_ and a _closing tag_.
+The whole thing is called an _element_.

 Elements are nested into each other to create structure and hierarchy.